 Intervention programmes to support connectedness include parenting programmes and family therapy programmes.
-Parenting programmes, such as the Triple P (Positive Parenting Program) in the United States of America and other countries, seek to provide greater support to parents and include parent training in discipline styles to deal with parent-teenager conflict and parental depression (Mihalopoulos et al., 2007; Sampaio et al., 2018).
+Parenting programmes, such as the Triple P (Positive Parenting Program) in the USA and other countries, seek to provide greater support to parents and include parent training in discipline styles to deal with parent-teenager conflict and parental depression (Mihalopoulos et al., 2007; Sampaio et al., 2018).
 Triple P was found to have positive impacts for both parents and adolescents.